BEHAVIORAL COACHING TOOLKIT

 A crucial aspect of behavioral coaching is preparing clients for potentially stressful situations.
 That way, they can remain on track for their long-term goals regardless of short-term market conditions.
 Using our Assess, Address, Audit (3A) framework, you will learn:

-• How to purposefully consider your client’s needs in light of market conditions, their portfolio, and their emotional state.
+- How to purposefully consider your clients' needs, their portfolio, and their emotional state in light of market conditions.

 Use the Market Hindsight Tool